pharmer/issues/docs/cloud/aws/README.md

       versions:
         kubelet: v1.13.5
 ```

-#### Deploy new machine-deployments
+#### Create new machine-deployments

-You can deploy new machine-deployments by deploying the following yaml
+You can create new machine-deployments by deploying the following yaml

 ```yaml
 apiVersion: cluster.k8s.io/v1alpha1
 kind: MachineDeployment